zmike/zmike.github.io/_posts/2020-12-29-poll()ing-for-wsi.md

 Ideally, a frontbuffer shouldn't be drawn to while it's in the process of being presented since such an action obliterates the app's usefulness.
 The knowledge of exactly when a resource is done presenting is gained through WSI.
 On Xorg, however, it's a bit tricky, to say the least.
 DRI3 is intended to address the underlying problems there with the XPresent extension, and the Mesa DRI frontend utilizes this to determine when an image is safe to use.

 All this is great, and I'm sure it works terrifically in other cases, but zink is not like other cases.
-Zink lacks WSI integration.
+Zink lacks direct WSI integration.
 Under Xorg, this means it relies entirely on the DRI frontend to determine when it's safe to start rendering onto an image resource.

 But what if the DRI frontend gets it wrong?